jeguzzi/thymioid/usi_lab_4/README.md

 ```

-Finally, a simple trasformation from cartesinan to polar, gives you the range and bearing of the cube.
+Finally, a simple transformation from Cartesian to polar coordinates gives you the range and bearing of the cube.

 Robot Model
 ----------

-To localize a marker in the 3D world, the robot needs to have both a model of the marker and of itself.
+To locate a marker in the 3D world, the robot needs to have a model of the marker and of itself.
 The later is contained in the file thymioid/models/thymioid.urdf.xacro.
-If you change the pitch of the camera, you should also change the robot description and in particular update the orientation of the  `camera_body_support_joint`
+If you change the pitch of the camera, you should also change the robot model and, in particular, update the orientation of the  `camera_body_support_joint`
 ```xml
 <joint name="camera_body_support_joint" type="fixed">
     <origin xyz="0.015 0 0" rpy="0 0.2618 0"/>